 International companies have already recognized the advantages of Design Thinking.
-The computer mouse or the pizza cutter are famous examples of ideas that have arisen from Design thinking.
+The computer mouse and the pizza cutter are famous examples of ideas that have arisen from Design Thinking.
 Start-ups also rely on this innovative approach to solve complex problems in a team.

 But what is necessary to successfully go through a Design Thinking process?

 3 points you should keep in mind with Design Thinking:

 It is important to make accurate observations and research at the beginning of the Design Thinking process to find out what potential customers like and dislike.
 In addition, it is also important to understand why people like something and why they have certain ideas and preferences.
 Design Thinking is ideal for finding out an underlying basic need, as consumer desires are often deeply hidden and do not easily come to light.